envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is machine code (processor languages)?
 A: They are languages or code that the processor understands (low level) and that allow us to interact with it.

+#### C2

+Q: What is ECMA?
+A: It is an organization for information and communication systems.

+Q: What is ECMAScript?
+A: It is the "rules" that govern the current javascript language.
+It was created because in the past browser manufacturers began to create their own interpretations of the language and with them came small adjustments and differences.

+Q: In what year was the ES5 version of javascript released?
+A: 2009

+Q: In which year was the ES6 version of javascript released?
+A: 2015

+Q: What is ES Next?
+A: It is all the versions after ES6 (ES6 onwards).

+Q: What is an engine (as far as javascript is concerned)?
+A: It is a program that converts javascript code into something that the processor can understand.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto